haborite/ku1255-firmware-modifier/README.md

 ## ✅ System Requirements

-- Since the app use the official firmware installer, your system must meet the [software requirements listed here](https://support.lenovo.com/jp/ja/solutions/pd026745-thinkpad-compact-usb-keyboard-with-trackpoint-overview-and-service-parts).
+- Since the app use the official firmware installer, the app must run on [MS Windows](https://support.lenovo.com/jp/ja/solutions/pd026745-thinkpad-compact-usb-keyboard-with-trackpoint-overview-and-service-parts).
   - Once the firmware is installed, the keyboard works on **most operating systems**, regardless of the one used during installation.
 - Internet connection is required at the first run of the app to download the official firmware installer from Lenovo web page.